rioualen/gene-regulation/doc/tutorials.rst

 samples from being processed by commenting the corresponding lines with a ";" at the beginning of the line.

-RNA-seq sample groups should contain at least 2 sampples.
+RNA-seq sample groups should contain at least 2 samples.

 You can add any other relevant information related to samples in other tab-separated columns.